manorrock/azure-examples/README.md

 1. Scale your App Service plan manually
 1. Deploy an Java Azure Function
 1. Deploy WildFly on Azure App Service (using a Docker image)
+1. Deploy a Quarkus application on Azure App Service (JavaSE)
+1. Deploy a Quarkus GraalVM application on Azure App Service (Docker)